Oregon Coast

 The Oregon Coast is a coastal region of the U.S. state of Oregon.
-It is bordered by the Pacific Ocean to its west and the Oregon Coast Range to the east, and stretches approximately 362. mi from the California state border in the south to the Columbia River in the north.
+It is bordered by the Pacific Ocean on the west and the Oregon Coast Range to the east, and stretches approximately 362. mi from the California state border in the south to the Columbia River in the north.
 The region is not a specific geological, environmental, or political entity, and includes the Columbia River Estuary.

 The Oregon Beach Bill of 1967 allows free beach access to everyone.
 In return for a pedestrian easement and relief from construction, the bill eliminates property taxes on private beach land and allows its owners to retain certain beach land rights.

 Traditionally, the Oregon Coast is regarded as three distinct sub–regions: